nasa/GeoNEXTools/README.md

 #> 6       Chubut Argentina
 ```

+Alternatively, we also have [a site list](data/site_list.csv) in CSV file format for ease of use.

 #### Find site names in a specified bounding box.

 The number of sites is more than 1000.
 The sites can be filtered by